 • We are only able to reuse PCs, laptops and monitors which meet our minimum specifications - please see our updated minimum specifications for reuse here

-* We use Kroll Ontrack Eraser software, which meets all recognised international data destruction standards.
+* We use Kroll Ontrack solution for end-of-life data destruction software, which meets all recognised international data destruction standards.

 * We assume full legal liability for equipment we receive and are compliant with the WEEE directive and Data Protection Act.